salazarfme-esc/Swiiftly-Fleet-Platform-BackEnd/README.md

 ## Overview

-**Swiftly Backend** is a robust and advanced Node.js project designed to accelerate the development of powerful Node.js applications.
-This boilerplate provides comprehensive features and configurations, enabling developers to build scalable and efficient applications with ease.
+**Swiftly Backend** is a powerful and scalable Node.js application designed to facilitate the development of modern web applications.
+This boilerplate provides essential features and configurations, enabling developers to build efficient and secure applications with ease.

 ## Key Features

-- **File Upload with Multer**: Streamlined handling of file uploads.
+- **File Uploads**: Utilize Multer for seamless file uploads.
-- **Firebase Integration**: Seamlessly send push notifications via Firebase Cloud Messaging.
-- **SMTP Integration**: Configure and send emails effortlessly.
+- **Email Services**: Configure and send emails effortlessly using SMTP.
-- **Twilio Integration**: Efficiently send SMS messages using the Twilio API.
-- **AWS SNS for OTPs**: Implement secure OTP generation and delivery with AWS Simple Notification Service.
-- **Social Login (Google & Facebook)**: Enable hassle-free user authentication via Google and Facebook.
-- **Customizable Configuration**: A flexible configuration file located in `src/config/environments/index.js` allows you to easily customize and replace keys required for your project.
+- **Custom Configuration**: Easily customize your application settings through the configuration file located in `src/config/environments/index.js`.

 ## Prerequisites